 For example, you could commit to a week at a time then work backwards from there to set goals for the next days or weeks of improvement in order to stay motivated.
 You can also use short-term rewards as motivators: give yourself something like a new workout outfit that will be waiting for you in your closet if you meet your short term goals.

-For the long term, make sure to set goals and have rewards in place as well: decide what is most important to you when it comes to improvement- weight loss or muscle gain?
-Then write down specific short and long term goals so that every day feels like progress on this journey of health.
+For the long term, decide what is most important to you when it comes to improvement- weight loss or muscle gain?
+Write down specific short and long term goals so that every day feels like progress on this journey of health.

 If your goal includes removing toxins such as quitting smoking or becoming sober, don’t try to do it alone.
 It will be a lot easier if you reach out to others for support.
 Find people in the same situation as you and build relationships that encourage you to be healthier and quit those things that are draining your health from you.